glowmonster-goated/FaceFace-Bot/README.md

 - **team_name**: Opponent team name.
 - **time**: In `DD HH:MM` format.
 Times are parsed in the configured `TIMEZONE` (defaults to `UTC`) and rendered as Discord timestamps; if parsing fails, the raw text is echoed.
 - Behavior: posts to `SCRIM_CHANNEL_ID` (if set, otherwise the command channel), pings the `SCRIM_ROLE_ID` (if set), adds ✅/❌ reactions for RSVPs, and opens a thread for discussion.
-Users who tap ✅ are reminded 10 minutes before the scrim time.
+The command author is shown on the embed, and users who tap ✅ are reminded 10 minutes before the scrim time.

 ### `/submit-scores`